Skip to main content

 By following this structure, you modularize your sources and sinks from your processing logic which makes it easier to read and maintain.

-With DataSQRL, you can place the avro schema next to the table definition file using the table name.
-Following the example above and assuming that the schema for the User topic is user.avsc, you would place that file next to the user.table.sql file and DataSQRL automatically pulls in the schema, so the CREATE TABLE statement simplifies to only defining the metadata, watermark, and connector:
+With DataSQRL, you can easily create a table that fetches the schema from a given avro schema file.
+Following the example above and assuming that the schema for the User topic is user.avsc, and that file is placed next to the user.table.sql file, then a LIKE <schema-file-path> statement can be added to the CREATE TABLE statement, so in the user.table.sql we only need to define the metadata, the watermark, and the connector options:

 CREATE TABLE User (